mccleod1290/semgrep-rules/race-conditions.md

 ---

-*This blog post is based on the race condition vulnerability in the HTB Diogenes' Rage challenge.
+*This post is based on the race condition vulnerability in the HTB Diogenes' Rage challenge.
 The Semgrep rules and code patterns are provided for educational purposes to improve security practices.*